vihangpatel/zeusCSS/README.md

-Brackets CSSfier
+Brackets zeusCSS
 ====================

-Convert HTML into CSS/SCSS/LESS by pasting HTML blocks into CSS/SCSS/LESS file.
+Convert HTML into CSS just by pasting the HTML DOM structure in the file with .css extension.
+This has been desgined to meet the requirements of the HTML designing in the Zeus Learning Pvt Ltd , Mumbai

 ## Installation ##

 ### Extension Manager
 1. Run Brackets
 2. Select _File > Extension Manager...
-3. Search for “CSSfier” extension and click “Install” button
+3. Search for “zeusCSS” extension and click “Install” button

 ### Manual instalation
 1. Under main menu select Help > Show Extensions Folder